dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ## 6 - Conclusion

 So getting the parent element of an html element reference is just a matter of choosing an option for doing so.
 There are two main properties that come to mind one of which will work with just html elements, and the other will work with nodes in general for the most part.
 There are many other ways of doing so, but for the most part there are just those two properties that can be used to just do so and move on.

+In some cases I might want to do something that is a little more advanced and for that it is not so hard to use the fact that these properties return null as a way to get out of a loop where I just keep setting the current value of a node variable to the value of of the previous nodes parent node property.
+There is then making a simple loop parents method that will take a function to call for each parent method, and then this kind of method can be used in all kinds of different ways to address just about any issue that might come up when it comes to the need to looking into parent elements.